How much does a 510k cost is the most common question I receive from customers, and there are three parts to the cost of a 510k.

 There are three parts to the 510k cost of submission:

 - FDA User Fees

 The testing cost is the biggest cost, but I think the average is around $100K for our clients.
+For devices that only consist of software (i.e. software as a medical device or SaMD), the testing costs are less, but the cost of documenting your software validation and cybersecurity will be more extensive than the cost of preparing your 510k and the FDA user fee.
 The more you can do in-house, the lower the testing costs will be.
 Biocompatibility testing for a non-invasive device might be only $13,000, but a long-term implant can cost as much as $100,000 for the implantation studies.
 Sterilization validation testing depends upon the method of sterilization and whether you are doing a single-lot method or a full validation.
 Typical costs for EO sterilization validation are around $15,000, and then you should add several thousand more for the shelf-life testing.

 - General Principles of Software Validation; Final Guidance for Industry and FDA Staff (January 2002)

 - Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices (May 2005)